AnaliceBernice/printf/README.md

 LICENSE
 -------
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details!